mikenguyen13/data_analysis/_book/26-dif-in-dif.md

 Y_{it} = \alpha_i + \lambda_t + \sum_{\substack{l = -K \\ l \neq -1}}^{L} \mu_l D_{it}^l + \epsilon_{it}
 $$

-where we have to exclude some relative peridos to avoid multicollinearity problem (e.g., either period right before treatment, or the treatment period).
+where we have to exclude some relative periods to avoid multicollinearity problem (e.g., either period right before treatment, or the treatment period).

 In this setting, we try to show that the treatment and control groups are not statistically different (i.e., the coefficient estimates before treatment are not different from 0) to show pre-treatment parallel trends.